 “We do not have an independent, valid test for ADHD, and there is no data to indicate that ADHD is due to a brain malfunction.”— National Institute of Health (NIH) Consensus Statement

 About ADHD & Child Mental Disorders:

 There’s no doubt that many parents need help.
 Whether it is the school complaining about their child’s behavior, or the parent observing emotional or educational problems.
 The problem is parents are being told their child has a “mental disorder” and needs “medication” but are not being given all the facts about these psychiatric labels (mental disorders) or the drugs being prescribed to ‘treat’ their children.
-In the U.S. alone, 8.4 million children are currently being prescribed psychiatric drugs—more than 1 million are under the age of five (source: IMS health.)
+In the U.S. alone, 7.2 million children are currently being prescribed psychiatric drugs—more than 620,000 are age five and under (source: IQVia.)

-These are the actual figures taken from IMS Health Vector One National database, the most credited source of pharmaceutical prescribing information available in the United States.
+These are the actual figures taken from the IQVia Total Patient Tracker Database, the most credited source of pharmaceutical prescribing information available in the United States.
 To see the breakdown of what drugs these children were prescribed click here.

 Number of Children on psychiatric drugs in the United States

 The American Psychiatric Association, the American Medical Association and the National Institute of Mental Health all admit that there are no medical tests to confirm mental disorders as “disease,” but do nothing to counter the false idea that these are biological/medical conditions when in fact, diagnosis is simply done by a checklist of behaviors.